privacy-scaling-explorations/zkevm-specs/specs/opcode/3eRETURNDATACOPY.md

 ### Circuit behaviour

 1. Construct call context table in rw table.
+2. Do a busmapping lookup for a stack read of dest_offset.
+3. Do a busmapping lookup for a stack read of offset.
+4. Do a busmapping lookup for a stack read of size.
+5. Do a busmapping lookup for CallContext last Callee's Call_ID read.
-2. Do a busmapping lookup for CallContext last Call's ReturnDataLength  read.
+4. Do a busmapping lookup for CallContext last Callee's ReturnDataLength read.
-3. Do a busmapping lookup for a stack write operation corresponding to the RETURNDATACOPY result.
+5. Do a busmapping lookup for CallContext last Callee's ReturnDataOffset read.
+6. The copy of a dynamic number of bytes is verified by the CopyCircuit outside the `CODECOPY` gadget.

 ## Constraints